DmitryUlyanov/Pairwise-Ranking-Aggregation/README.md

 Pairwise-Ranking-Aggregation
 ============================

-Pairwise Ranking Aggregation in a Crowdsourced Setting
+This is an implementation of algorithm, described in X Chen -- Pairwise Ranking Aggregation in a Crowdsourced Setting.